Suzy the Sousaphone speaks to us about her concerts with the National Youth Orchestra in December

 Suzy is a Sousaphone.
-Her relatives come from America, but she was born in Japan in 1989 in the Yamaha factory, and came to live with her musician Alex Hitzeroth, in Johannesburg in 2015.
-Sousaphones are seen as funny instruments, but really they’re quite sensitive and don’t take to being teased.
+Her ancestors come from America, but she was born in Japan in 1989 in the Yamaha factory, and came to live with her musician Alex Hitzeroth, in Johannesburg in 2015.
+Sousaphones are seen as funny instruments, but really they’re quite sensitive and don’t take well to being teased.
 Suzy is an integral member of Bombshelter Beast, a band that performs a wide variety of music (she’s responsible for keeping the bassline pumping).
 She used to play in the army band, but she’s left them now in favour of a life made for dancing.
 She loves dancing.